kitfoxc/OBSHTMLPlayerPlugin/README.md

 # How to use

 Download the latest release from the releases page.
 Unzip, and put all 4 files in your OBS plugins directory.
-Add the new source inside, it is called SpotifyNowPlaying.
-Configure using the built in options.
+Launch OBS and add a new source, choose the new option called SpotifyNowPlaying.
+Configure the settings using the built in options.

 # Known limitations